 Follow these steps to configure the Universal Print Connector to work with a proxy:

-On the PaperCut server where the print queues are hosted, navigate to: C:/Program Files/PaperCut MF/providers/universal-print/win/.
+Stop the PaperCut connector for Microsoft Universal Print service.
+On the PaperCut server where the print queues are hosted, navigate to: C:\Program Files\PaperCut MF\providers\universal-print\win\.
 Using a text editor with local admin rights, open the file http-proxy.conf Add a line to include your proxy’s host and port host:port.
 Which will look like this: 127.0.0.1:8888.
-Alternate valid configurations include: http://user:password@host:port https://user:password@host:port user:password@host:port Have multiple PaperCut servers such as Site Servers or Secondary Servers?
-Keep in mind you’ll need to repeat the above steps on each server where printers are being shared
+Alternate valid configurations include: http://user:password@host:port https://user:password@host:port user:password@host:port Restart the PaperCut connector for Microsoft Universal Print service.
+Have multiple PaperCut servers such as Site Servers or Secondary Servers?
+Keep in mind you’ll need to repeat the above steps on each server where printers are being shared.
+If you do not want the Secondary Server communication between Universal Print Connectors to be proxied, then you can make an exception for this (on each Connector) by modifying the Universal Print Connector configurations:

 Still have questions?
 Let us know!
 We love chatting about what’s going on under the hood.
 Feel free to leave a comment below or visit our Support Portal for further assistance.